Written by Yumna Rafi | Photos by Syed Jafer

 The incident had a profound effect on Iqra’s mother.
 There was no time to heal from the psychological trauma of the event.
 The prospect of her children’s bleak future further deteriorated her already ailing health, leading to worsening kidney pain.

-Iqra’s eldest brother started contributing to the household by continuing what his father did: Make and sell suitcases.
-But despite his hard work and well intentions, the young teenager struggled to make any meaningful contribution.
+Iqra’s eldest brother started contributing to the household by continuing what his father did: making and selling suitcases.
+But despite his hard work and the best of intentions, the young teenager struggled to make any meaningful financial contribution.
 Iqra’s Rs.
-1000 fee at her former private school now seemed to be an extravagance.
+1,000 fee at her former private school was now an extravagance.

-With a stroke of luck, Iqra’s mother found out about a TCF School which eased her worries regarding her daughter’s education– she heard it was known for its quality education and had a nominal fee.
-There was no looking back ever since, Iqra was quickly enrolled in 8th grade of TCF’s Cowasjee campus.
+With a stroke of luck, Iqra’s mother found out about The Citizens Foundation (TCF) school in her neighbourhood which eased her worries regarding her daughter’s education– she heard it was known for its quality education and had a nominal fee.
+There has been no looking back ever since and Iqra was quickly enrolled in 8th grade of TCF’s Cowasjee campus.

-‘When we found out that we would pay only Rs.
-20 for TCF, I was beyond elated.
-I could sense a new opportunity opening in life,’ says Iqra
+‘When we found out that we would have to pay only Rs.
+20 for the TCF school, I was beyond elated.
+I could sense a new opportunity opening in my life,’ says Iqra

-She found a different teaching style at her new school which augmented her learning enabling her to understand concepts with new perspectives.
+She found a different teaching style at her new school which accelerated her learning and enabled her to understand concepts with new perspectives.
 ‘The teachers were very different here.
 They took a personal interest in our development.
 It was as if I was being exposed to the world around me for the first time.
 I grew much more confident over time as well.’

-With a little push and encouragement, Iqra fared better than the rest of her peers, securing first position in her final exams in grade 10.
+With a little encouragement, Iqra soon started faring better than the rest of her peers, securing first position in her final exams in Grade 10.

 Pulling her own weight

-In her 10th grade, TCF representatives from the Head Office and the College visited Iqra’s school and encouraged students to apply for the entrance test of their newly initiated venture: TCF College.
-Needless to say, Iqra jumped on the possibility and passed the entry test; she is currently pursuing her pre-engineering (1st year Intermediate) at the TCF College, while also juggling two jobs.
+When she was in her 10th grade, TCF Head Office representatives visited Iqra’s school and encouraged students to take the entrance test for their newly initiated venture: the TCF College.
+Needless to say, Iqra eagerly took up the opportunity and passed the entry test as well as the rigorous selection process which followed.
+She is currently pursuing her Pre-Engineering (1st year Intermediate) at the TCF College, while also juggling two jobs.

-At the College, Iqra is receiving an excellent education, centred on the 3 pronged agenda of the college:
+At the College, Iqra is receiving a well-rounded education, centred on the 3 pronged agenda of the college:

 She intends to pursue a career which is technical and involves logic: ‘I think a lot,’ says Iqra.

-‘Kuch bhi ho bachon ki parhai nahi rukni chahiye [No matter what, my children should not stop acquiring education],’ says Iqra’s mother.
+‘Kuch bhi ho bachon ki parhai nahi rukni chahiye [No matter what, the children’s education must not stop],’ says Iqra’s mother.

-Life is slowly getting back on track after having spiraled out of control, but the family still has an uphill battle to face, each day becoming an endeavor to survive.
+Life is slowly getting back on track after having spiraled out of control, but the family still has an uphill battle to face every day.

-‘At times there is no food in the afternoon.
-Dinner is the only time we eat properly.
-When my mother cooks for us at night, she sometimes cries’, says Iqra with tears in her own eyes but tries to put on a brave face.
+‘At times there was no food in the afternoon.
+Dinner would be the only time we would eat properly.
+When my mother cooked for us at night, she would sometimes criy’, says Iqra with tears in her own eyes as she tries to put on a brave face.

 ‘But we are hopeful.
 We have come a long way.
-Khuda nay bohot meherbani ki ham par aur kare chalay jar aha hai [God has bestowed upon us His blessings].
-I am so privileged to be a part of the TCF College, where I have attained a spot by clearing a comprehensive entrance examination.
+Khuda nay bohat meherbani ki ham par aur kare chalay jar aha hai [God has bestowed upon us His blessings, and He doesn’t seem to stop doing so].
+I am so privileged to be a part of the TCF College, where I have attained a spot by clearing a very competitive entrance examination.
 I am going to make the most of this opportunity.’